ai4eu/tutorials/DSC_Data_Exchange/dsc-text-node/Readme.md

     return data
 ```

-We pass the service a conf object which holds the information about what data should get downloaded.
-For better encapsulation of this information we use the below configuration class as a singleton.
+We pass a conf object to the service which holds the information about which data should be downloaded.
+For better encapsulation of this information, we use the below configuration class as a singleton.

 ```python
 class Configuration: